coddo/TeamSubb/README.md

 This is and Eclipse project (Kepler version used here).

-For testing purposes, there is a user prepaired on the server <br>
+For those who are not part of the staff but want to preview the app, there is a user prepaired on the server: <br>
 	-> user: testcoddo<br>
 	-> pass: codoban